 Let $X$ be a finite set.
-An $X$-diagram is an isomorphism class of finite $1-3-$valent graph $K$ with the following data: \begin{itemize} \item A cyclic ordering on the three oriented edges starting from every trivalent vertices $x$ of $K$. \item An isomorphism between the set of univalent vertices of $K$ and the set $X$. \end{itemize} We define $\A(X)$ to be the quotient of the $\QQ$-vector space generated by $X$-diagram by the relations: \begin{enumerate} \item The (AS) relations for antisymmetry: \item The (IHX) relations for three diagrams which differ only in a neighborhood of an edge:
+A $X$--diagram is an isomorphism class of finite uni-tri-valent graphs $K$ with the following data: \begin{itemize} \item At each trivalent vertex $x$ of $K$, we have a cyclic ordering on the three oriented edges starting from $x$. \item A bijection between the set of univalent vertices of $K$ and the set $X$. \end{itemize} We define $\A(X)$ to be the quotient of the $\QQ$--vector space generated by $X$--diagrams by the relations: \begin{enumerate} \item The (AS) relations for ``antisymmetry'': \item The (IHX) relations for three diagrams which differ only in a neighborhood of an edge:

-\end{enumerate} These spaces are graduated, the degree of an $X$-diagram being given by half the total number of vertices.\\ Set $[n]=\{1,2,\ldots,n\}$ and define $F_n$ to be the subspace of $\A([n])$ generated by connected diagram with at least one trivalent vertex.
-The permutation group $\S(X)$ acts on $\A(X)$ and we will denote by $B(*)$ the coinvariants for this action:
+\end{enumerate} These spaces are graded.
+The degree of an $X$--diagram is given by half the total number of vertices.\\ Let $[n]=\{1,2,\ldots,n\}$ and define $F_n$ to be the subspace of $\A([n])$ generated by connected diagrams with at least one trivalent vertex.
+The permutation group $\S(X)$ acts on $\A(X)$.
+Let $B(*)$ be the coinvariant space for this action:

-and by $\hat B(*)$ its completion for the grading.\\ Finally $\L$ will denote Vogel's algebra formed by totally antisymmetric elements of $F_3$ (for the action of $\S_3$).\\ We recall (see \cite{Vo1}) that $\L$ acts on the modules $F_n$ and that for this action, $F_0$ and $F_2$ are free $\L$-modules of rank one.
+and let $\hat B(*)$ be the completion of $B(*)$ for the grading.\\ Finally let $\L$ be Vogel's algebra generated by totally antisymmetric elements of $F_3$ (for the action of $\S_3$).\\ We recall (see \cite{Vo}) that $\L$ acts on the modules $F_n$ and that for this action, $F_0$ and $F_2$ are free $\L$--modules of rank one.
 Furthermore, the following elements are in $\L$:

-\begin{theo}(Vogel \cite{Vo2}) The element $t$ is a divisor of zero in $\Lambda$. \end{theo}
+\begin{theo}(Vogel \cite[Section 8 and Proposition 8.5]{Vo}).
+The element $t$ is a divisor of zero in $\Lambda$. \end{theo}

 \begin{coro} There exists an element $r\in\L\setminus\{0\}$ such that $t.r=0$.
 So one has